deanberris/n3340/README.rst

 =============

-This repository is the translated source for the Rich Pointers proposal published first as part of the Pre-Kona ISO C++ Committee meeting.
-The document was originally written in Google Docs that was collaboratively edited with comments from other Google engineers.
+This repository is the translated source for the Rich Pointers proposal published first as part of the Pre-Kona ISO C++ Committee meeting that has been updated to become N3410.
+The N3340 document was originally written in Google Docs that was collaboratively edited with comments from other Google engineers.

 The sources here are in LaTeX which encapsulates different parts of the proposal.